fluentglobe/TalkiPy/docs/library/sys.rst

 .. data:: implementation

    Object with information about the current Python implementation.
-For MicroPython, it has following attributes:
+For CircuitPython, it has following attributes:

-   * *name* - string "micropython"
+   * *name* - string "circuitpython"
    * *version* - tuple (major, minor, micro), e.g. (1, 7, 0)

-   This object is the recommended way to distinguish MicroPython from other Python implementations (note that it still may not exist in the very minimal ports).
+   This object is the recommended way to distinguish CircuitPython from other Python implementations (note that it still may not exist in the very minimal ports).